INRIA/scikit-learn-mooc/README.md

 We would highly recommend using git, not only for this tutorial, but for the general betterment of your life.
-Once git is installed, you can clone the material in this tutorial by using the git address shown above:
+Once git is installed, you can clone the material in this tutorial by using the git address below:

     git clone git://github.com/amueller/scipy-2016-sklearn.git

 If you can't or don't want to install git, there is a [link](https://github.com/amueller/scipy-2016-sklearn/archive/master.zip) above to download the contents of this repository as a zip file.
 We may make minor changes to the repository in the days before the tutorial, however, so cloning the repository is a much better option.
+To pull the latest changes, run `git pull`.

 Data Downloads
 --------------